benjvi/minimal-spring-web-demo/README.md

 # Post-integration workflow

 This workflow is called, "Deploy via GitOps".
+It runs after code has been merged, or "integrated", onto the main branch.
 You can view the config [here](https://github.com/benjvi/minimal-spring-web-demo/blob/main/.github/workflows/deploy.yml) or the workflow runs [here](https://github.com/benjvi/minimal-spring-web-demo/actions/workflows/deploy.yml).

+According to trunk-based development, code on the main branch is intended to be ready for production.
+However, we still need to validate the integrated code.
 Several checks are done on the code whilst, in parallel, Tanzu Build Service (specifically, its 'kpack controller') triggers the build and publishing of a container image.
 Once done, the [kubernetes manifests](https://github.com/benjvi/minimal-spring-web-demo/tree/main/k8s) are updated with the image (using kustomize), and are checked into the [GitOps repo nonprod folder](https://github.com/benjvi/apps-gitops/tree/main/nonprod-cluster/spring-app).
 The following diagram describes this flow:

 ![post integration flow](https://github.com/benjvi/minimal-spring-web-demo/raw/main/tbs-post-integration-flow.png)